-Nobody wants their dogs to be picky eaters, but we do want them to be discriminating enough to draw the line at things that are not food, since a) it’s dangerous for them to eat socks or the other things Mercury has ingested, and b) it’s a considerable financial strain to have a send-your-vet-to-Europe dog.
-Here are some suggestions to minimize both the danger and the expense, and to hopefully stop your dog from eating dangerous items.
+Nobody wants their dogs to be picky eaters, but we do want them to be discriminating enough to draw the line at things that are not food, since a) it’s dangerous for dogs to eat socks or the other things your dog has ingested, and b) it’s a considerable financial strain to have a send-your-vet-to-Europe dog.
+This sounds like a condition called pica in dogs, a compulsive behavior, where dogs crave and eat things that are not considered food.
+Here are some suggestions to minimize both the danger and the expense of pica in dogs, and to hopefully stop your dog from eating dangerous items like rocks.

-Up your prevention game.
-Helping Mercury stay safe (and keeping yourself sane!) will always involve some management.
+Helping your dog stay safe (and keeping yourself sane!) will always involve some management.
 You’re doing the right thing by restricting his access.
-To keep Mercury’s insides free of items that should remain on the outside, keep his favorite inedibles out of his reach.
+To keep your dog's insides free of items that should remain on the outside, keep his favorite inedibles out of his reach.
 I’m not suggesting that you Marie Kondo your home to the point that visitors think your dog is the only thing that “sparks joy” for you, but known offenders have to be unattainable.
+This might be a lot easier said than done.

 GET THE BARK IN YOUR INBOX!